|Feature Article - November 2014|

 However, the inference that today's select thoroughbreds (despite having “larger muscles balanced on slimmer legs and smaller hooves”) run faster than their predecessors is simply wrong.
 A perusal of Kentucky Derby winning times between 1950 and 2012 indicates no significant increase in speed over those 62 years.
 6

-Our plot of winning times from 1896 up to 2014 shows the same thing.
+Our plot of winning times from 1896 up to the present shows the same thing.

 We agree with his comment about track conditions.